SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

      ylims = (10^-6, 10^0), yticks = 10.0 .^ (-5:1:0), minorticks = 10)
 ```

-We see that both MPRK schemes are to be preferred here for the rather large step sizes ``Δt ∈ { 1.0, 0.5, 0.25, 0.125\rbrace``, for which the other schemes cannot ensure nonnegative solutions.
+We see that the MPRK schemes are to be preferred for the rather large step sizes ``\Delta t \in\lbrace 1.0, 0.5, 0.25, 0.125\rbrace``, for which the other schemes cannot provide nonnegative solutions.

 ```@example NPZD
 # solution computed with MPRK43I(1.0, 0.5) and dt = 0.125
 sol_MPRK = solve(prob, MPRK43I(1.0, 0.5); dt = dts[4], adaptive = false);

 # plot solution
 npzd_plot(sol_MPRK, ref_sol)
 ```

-Finally, we show a comparison between `MPRK22(1.0)` and `MPRK43I(1.0, 0.5)` and [recommended solvers](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/) from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
+Finally, we show a comparison of `MPRK22(1.0)`, `MPRK43I(1.0, 0.5)` and [recommended solvers](https://docs.sciml.ai/DiffEqDocs/dev/solvers/ode_solve/) from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).

 ```@example NPZD
 # compute work-precision data